XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 4. What is the purpose of **access keys and secret keys** in AWS?
 5. What is Permission Boundary in IAM?

+**AWS Secret Manager**
+1. In which scenario should I use AWS Secret Manager or Kubernetes Secret to store credentials?
 **Virtual Private Cloud (VPC) & Networking**

 1. Why do we use **Amazon VPC**?